Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- use the language and principles of chemical science to explore the composition and properties of matter
+- Use the language and principles of chemical science to explore the composition and properties of matter and discuss how molecular sciences are important in our lives.

-- calculate the physical quantities that characterise chemical composition, including solids and solutions, as well as chemical reactions
+- Calculate the physical quantities that characterize chemical composition, including solids and solutions, as well as chemical reactions.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.